This article has information about broadband and wireless internet service offerings from major U.S. providers.

 Verizon (FiOS home internet)

 - Lifeline and low-income customers may be eligible for discounts on wireless or fiber optic (FiOS) service.
 More details at Verizon's website.

 - AT&T prepaid (only) and Cricket Wireless customers are eligible for 10 GB or more of mobile data depending on plans.
 More details at AT&T's website.

-- Most T-Mobile and Metro by T-Mobile customers with data plans will have unlimited smartphone data through mid-May, along with an additional 20 GB of hotspot/tethering service.
+- Most T-Mobile and Metro by T-Mobile customers with data plans will have unlimited smartphone data through June 30th, along with an additional 20 GB of hotspot/tethering service.
 T-Mobile and Metro by T-Mobile are also offering free international calling to Level 3 impacted countries.
 More details at T-Mobile's website.

-- Most Verizon plans are receiving an additional 15 GB of hotspot data to be used between March 25 and April 30, 2020.
+- Most Verizon plans are receiving an additional 15 GB of hotspot data to be used through June 30, 2020.
 Verizon will waive overage charges and late fees to customers who may be financially affected by the COVID-19 crisis.
 More details at Verizon's website.